davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

         "group_offset_interval": 0.0
     }

-* **driver_scrape_interval** - Sets the interval between devices polls.
+* **minimum_polling_interval** (alias: driver_scrape_interval) - Sets the interval between devices polls.
   Defaults to 0.02 or 50 devices per second.
 This is useful for when the platform polls too many devices at once resulting in failed polls.

 To spread polling of n devices evenly throughout a polling cycle, this may be set to:

     .. code-block::